manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 To recreate the project from scratch:
 1. Open the project in RStudio with the .Rproj file
-2. ****THIS TAKES A LONG TIME***** Run the Code/IceCoverDataDriver.R File.
+2. ****THIS TAKES A LONG TIME**** Run the Code/IceCoverDataDriver.R File.
 This collects the ice cover data for the Apostle Islands
-3. This runs all other scripts.
+3. Run the Code/ModelDriver.R File.
+This runs all other scripts.

 ### Contributing